JuliaLang/julia/doc/stdlib/io-network.rst

    Show all structure of a value, including all fields of objects.

-.. function:: readall(stream::IO)
+.. function:: readstring(stream or filename)

    ..
 Docstring generated from Julia source

-   Read the entire contents of an I/O stream as a string.
+   Read the entire contents of an I/O stream or a file as a string.

-.. function:: readall(filename::AbstractString)
+.. function:: readline(stream=STDIN or filename)

    ..
 Docstring generated from Julia source

-   Open ``filename``\ , read the entire contents as a string, then close the file.
-Equivalent to ``open(readall, filename)``\ .
+   Read a single line of text, including a trailing newline character (if one is reached before the end of the input), from the given stream or file (defaults to ``STDIN``\ ),

-.. function:: readline(stream=STDIN)
+.. function:: readuntil(stream or filename, delim)

    ..
 Docstring generated from Julia source

-   Read a single line of text, including a trailing newline character (if one is reached before the end of the input), from the given ``stream`` (defaults to ``STDIN``\ ),

-.. function:: readuntil(stream, delim)

-   ..
-Docstring generated from Julia source

    Read a string, up to and including the given delimiter byte.

-.. function:: readlines(stream)
+.. function:: readlines(stream or filename)

    ..
 Docstring generated from Julia source

    Read all lines as an array.

-.. function:: eachline(stream)
+.. function:: eachline(stream or filename)

    ..
 Docstring generated from Julia source

-   Create an iterable object that will yield each line from a stream.
+   Create an iterable object that will yield each line.

 .. function:: readdlm(source, delim::Char, T::Type, eol::Char; header=false, skipstart=0, skipblanks=true, use_mmap, ignore_invalid_chars=false, quotes=true, dims, comments=true, comment_char='#')